コンテンツにスキップ

 藤沢から発信する若い才能 FAS(エファース)のこれまでとこれから

-Interview&Text: Mana Saito
+Interview & Text: Mana Saito

-Sugimoto : I think the first time that Fujisawa City began to deal with modern art in earnest was in 2014, when we featured young artists in a project called the ``Fujisawa City 30 Days Art Museum,'' which was held every year at the Civic Gallery.
-Up until then, I had been dealing with famous deceased writers and architects with ties to Fujisawa, but this time I decided to introduce works inspired by the ``Enoshima Ukiyo-e'' owned by Fujisawa City to young artists with ties to Fujisawa.
-It was an experiment in which seven artists created and exhibited.
+Sugimoto : I think the first time Fujisawa City seriously dealt with contemporary art was in 2014 when it featured young artists in a project called "Fujisawa City 30 Days Art Museum" held annually at the Civic Gallery.
+Until then, it featured famous deceased artists and architects with ties to Fujisawa, but this time it was an attempt to have seven young artists with ties to the city create and exhibit works inspired by the "Enoshima Ukiyo-e" owned by Fujisawa City.
 I think this exhibition was also one of the triggers.

 fig2